moutaouakkil/youtube-unsubscriber/README.md

 ## Browser compatibility
 Supported in effectively all browsers.

+## Language compatibility
+Currently compatible with YouTube interfaces in English (UK/US) only.
+Additional languages planned for future updates.

 ## Steps
 1. Go to [YouTube Channel List](https://www.youtube.com/feed/channels) to view a list of all the channels you've subscribed to.
 2. Right Click and select **Inspect Element**.